-In order to be successful in this job, the social worker must consistently demonstrate competency in:
+In order to be successful in this job, the Director of Housing Services must consistently demonstrate competency in:

 Oral and written communication.

 Knowledge of the human service delivery system.

-Interpersonal skills: Must be able to treat everyone with respect and courtesy and create an atmosphere of acceptance.
-Must develop and maintain effective working relationships with school and district employees as well as other service providers.
+Interpersonal skills: Must be able to treat clients with respect and courtesy and create an atmosphere of acceptance.
+Must develop and maintain effective working relationships with service providers.